ericdowell/feature-toggle/readme.md

 ```

 ## Toggle Providers
-Currently there're are only four feature toggle providers:
+The default feature toggle providers are as follows:
 - `conditional`
 - `eloquent`
 - `local` (config)